Ryo-N7/tvthemes/README.md

 <!-- badges: end -->

-The `tvthemes` package is a collection of various `ggplot2` themes and color/fill palettes based on everybody’s favorite American TV shows.
+The `tvthemes` package is a collection of various `ggplot2` themes and color/fill palettes based on everybody’s favorite TV shows.
 What kick-started this whole package was my [blogpost](https://ryo-n7.github.io/2019-02-15-visualize-brooklyn-nine-nine/) looking at simple TV stats on my current favorite TV show, Brooklyn Nine-Nine.
-I got a lot of good feedback on the colors I used for the custom `ggplot2` theme and color palettes so I decided to expand it to other shows that I like\!
+I got a lot of good feedback on the colors I used for the custom `ggplot2` theme and color palettes so I decided to expand it to other shows that I love\!

 ``` r
 mpg %>%